HomeAccount Receivable10 Accounts Receivable KPIs Every Finance Team Needs to Track

 Success in AR can be measured through KPIs such as DSO, percentage of overdue invoices, and CEI.
 Efficient AR processes should aim for a low DSO, a small percentage of overdue invoices, and a high CEI, indicating effective collections efforts.

-How do finance teams monitor Accounts Receivable KPIs in real-time?
+How do finance teams monitor Receivable KPIs in real-time?

 Finance teams use intuitive dashboards with drill-down capabilities to monitor AR KPIs regularly.
 With real-time visibility, finance teams can track performance, address issues promptly, optimize collection processes, and ensure a healthy cash flow.